Improving the research standards for artificial intelligence in healthcare.

 We are also working to develop and apply AI to improve the safety and delivery of healthcare, with the ultimate goal of improving health and care.

 Who we are

-Our group is led and chaired by Professor the Lord Ara Darzi, through the Institute of Global Health Innovation.
+Our work in this field is led by Professor the Lord Ara Darzi, IGHI co-director.
 Our work will be made possible through a collaboration of clinicians, scientists, policy-makers and industry colleagues from across the globe.